jaytaph/joindin_symfony2/README.md

 [![Build Status](https://secure.travis-ci.org/jaytaph/joindin_symfony2.png)](http://travis-ci.org/jaytaph/joindin_symfony2)

+## Status
+This is a proof-of-concept to port the joind.in website from code igniter to symfony2.
+There are many reasons why this should be considered a "good thing", but it's mostly to get more acquinted with symfony2 itself for me.
+Note that even though most functionality are mapped one-on-one, some things arent because of the fact that either they are not used in the current functionality (like the blog), they seem to be better to do it this way (like pagination of talks/events) or that they should be refactored anyway (like a lot of database stuff).

+Note that I'm not attending for this site to become the next joind.in release, allthough I (and others) do see the merits in moving on to a better framework and a more sensible codebase (provided I actually manage to create such a thing :)).
+So even though I do appreciate bugfixes, contributions and everything else for this project, you might be better of with fixing the actual (codeigniter) site itself.

+If you have any question, ask them at #joind.in channel on freenode IRC network.

 ## Todo
 - Move all the views to nice looking twig templates
 - Identify all the business logic and convert into code